hahamyt/ClickAttention/README.md

   <img src="./assets/img/click_analysis.png" alt="drawing" width="50%"/>
 </p>
 <br/>

+**TODO: Better results will be obtained after adopted `zoom_in` operation in evaluation, more results will be released later...**

 ## User Guidelines
 To use this codebase to train/val your own models, please follow the steps: